liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/07-using-maven-in-liferay-ide.markdown

 ## Installing Maven Plugins for Liferay @ide@ [](id=installing-maven-plugins-for-liferay-ide)

-In order to properly support Maven projects in @ide@, you first need a mechanism to recognize Maven projects as Liferay @ide@ projects. @ide@ projects are recognized in Eclipse as faceted web projects that include the appropriate Liferay plugin facet.
+In order to support Maven projects in @ide@ properly, you first need a mechanism to recognize Maven projects as Liferay @ide@ projects. @ide@ projects are recognized in Eclipse as faceted web projects that include the appropriate Liferay plugin facet.
 Therefore, all @ide@ projects are also Eclipse web projects (faceted projects with the web facet installed).
-In order for the @ide@ to recognize the Maven project and for it to be able to leverage Java EE tooling features (e.g., the Servers view) with the project, the project must be a flexible web project.
+In order for @ide@ to recognize the Maven project and for it to be able to leverage Java EE tooling features (e.g., the Servers view) with the project, the project must be a flexible web project.
 Liferay @ide@ relies on the following Eclipse plugins to